athertahir/deep-learning-time-series-forecasting/chapter_14/Lab12.md

     forecasting, see Chapter 9.
 In this section, we will explore three variations on the LSTM model for univariate time series forecasting; they are:

-ˆ Vanilla LSTM: The LSTM network as-is.
+- Vanilla LSTM: The LSTM network as-is.

-     CNN-LSTM: A CNN network that learns input features and an LSTM that interprets them.
+    - CNN-LSTM: A CNN network that learns input features and an LSTM that interprets them.

 14.6.
 Recurrent Neural Network Models 270

-     ConvLSTM: A combination of CNNs and LSTMs where the LSTM units read input data using the convolutional process of a CNN.
+    - ConvLSTM: A combination of CNNs and LSTMs where the LSTM units read input data using the convolutional process of a CNN.

 14.6.1 LSTM